ajorgensen89/project4/README.md

 ## Clone website.

+All installing and requirements for this project have to be completed correctly before a Clong of the website can be created. <br>

 To clone the project.
 I _clicked_ **code** in the respository file.
 In the dropdown menu, **copy** the link.<br>
 Here, on the image below,  the locations are highlighted in **pink**.<br>
 ![clone](media/readme-images/cloneFS.png)<br>